Do you feel like you’ve slashed your spending as much as possible and there’s nothing left to save?

 Here are 13 ideas to have you practicing extreme frugality and saving money fast.

 1 – Cut Your Own Hair

 In 2016 the average cost of a woman’s haircut was $45.
-If you’re getting monthly haircuts, that’s over $500 a year!
+Spending money every month on a haircut could be costing you over $500 a year!
 And that’s not even factoring in any special treatments or coloring you may get.

 If you’re looking to get extremely frugal, cutting your own hair is a great place to start.

 2 – Start a Garden